gatsbyjs/gatsby/docs/docs/api-files-gatsby-config.md

 Plugins add new features to your Gatsby site.
 For example, some plugins fetch data from hosted services, transform data formats, or resize images.
 The [Gatsby plugin library](/plugins) helps you find the right plugin for your needs.

-Installing a plugin using a package manager like `yarn` or `npm` **does not** enable it in your Gatsby site.
-To finish adding a plugin, first make sure your `gatsby-config.js` file has a `plugins` array:
+Installing a plugin using a package manager like `npm` **does not** enable it in your Gatsby site.
+To finish adding a plugin, make sure your `gatsby-config.js` file has a `plugins` array so you can include a space for the plugins needed to build your site:

 ```javascript:title=gatsby-config.js
 module.exports = {